MohibShaikh/GPUForge/README.md

 ## **⭐ Star History**

-If GPUForge saved you time, please give us a star! ⭐
+If GPUForge saved you time and money, please give us a star! ⭐

 ---

-**GPUForge - Where GPU Environments Are Born** 🔥
+**🔥 GPUForge v2.0.0 - Where GPU Environments Are Born**

+*From local development to enterprise cloud deployment - GPUForge has you covered.*